-Originating in southeast Asia, fresh spring rolls are a popular bite of fresh vegetables sliced into matchsticks and bundled in rice paper.
+Originating in southeast Asia, spring rolls are a popular bite of fresh vegetables sliced into matchsticks and wrapped in rice paper.
 (I love how the wrappers are translucent, so you can take a peek at the colorful flavors inside!)

 How to Make Spring Rolls

-2 cups thinly sliced romaine
+- 2 cups thinly sliced romaine

-1-1/2 cups cubed cooked pork
+- 1-1/2 cups cubed cooked pork

-1 cup thinly sliced fresh spinach
+- 1 cup thinly sliced fresh spinach

-3/4 cup julienned carrot
+- 3/4 cup julienned carrot

-1/3 cup thinly sliced celery
+- 1/3 cup thinly sliced celery

-1/3 cup dried cherries, coarsely chopped
+- 1/3 cup dried cherries, coarsely chopped

-1 tablespoon sesame oil
+- 1 tablespoon sesame oil

-12 round rice paper wrappers (8 inches)
+- 12 round rice paper wrappers (8 inches)

-1/4 cup sliced almonds
+- 1/4 cup sliced almonds

-1/4 cup wasabi-coated green peas
+- 1/4 cup wasabi-coated green peas

-Sesame ginger salad dressing
+- Sesame ginger salad dressing

 Step 1: Prep the filling

 Take out your cutting board and begin with the romaine, spinach, carrot and celery.
-Use a chef’s knife (or mandolin, if you have one) to julienne the vegetables.
+Use a chef’s knife (or mandoline slicer, if you have one) to julienne the vegetables.
 “Julienne” is the French term for cutting something into very thin slices, about the size of matchsticks.
 This technique makes the pieces small enough to fit in your roll, and ensures that you get a bit of everything in each bite.
 Roughly chop the cherries and dice the ham into tiny cubes.

 Place the ingredients in a large bowl and drizzle with sesame oil.
 Give it a toss to coat.

-Test Kitchen Tip: With any spring roll recipe, it’s important to prepare your filling first.
+Test Kitchen tip: With any spring roll recipe, it’s important to prepare your filling first.
 In the next step we’ll be dipping the rice paper in water.
 Once wet, the wrapper will harden quickly and become more difficult to roll.
 Gotta get that filling ready to move!

 Step 2: Prep the rice paper

-Test Kitchen Tip: If rice paper is dipped in water for too long, it becomes too limp and sticky to use and the wrapper will collapse on itself.
+Test Kitchen tip: If rice paper is dipped in water for too long, it becomes too limp and sticky to use and the wrapper will collapse on itself.
 (I learned this the hard way the first time I tried to use rice paper!
 It wasn’t a minute until my oversoaked wrappers became a sticky mess.)

 Remove the rice wrapper from the water and place on a flat surface.
 Wait a minute or two to begin rolling, as the rice paper will fully soften in this time.
-Since it’s best to create spring rolls one at a time, skip to Step 3 before soaking your next wrapper.
+Since it’s best to create spring rolls one at a time, skip to step 3 before soaking your next wrapper.

-Step 3: Wrap and roll
+Step 3: Wrap your spring rolls

-Test Kitchen Tip: If your spring roll feels sticky, don’t stress!
+Test Kitchen tip: If your spring roll feels sticky, don’t stress!
 Spring rolls are meant to have a soft and slightly sticky texture.